highfidelity/hifi-docs-grav-content/07.whats-new/chapter.md

 ---
-title: "What/'s New in the Docs"
+title: "What's New in the Docs"
 taxonomy:
     category:
          docs
 ---

-#What's New in the Docs
+# What's New in the Docs

 Check out the latest changes to our docs!

 September 7, 2017 - September 20, 2017

-##New Docs
+## New Docs
 * [DigitalOcean Spaces](../create-and-explore/start-working-in-your-sandbox/digital-ocean/digital-ocean-spaces)
 * [Modules](../api-reference/module)
 * [PBR Materials: Textures and Shading Introduction](../create-and-explore/3d-modeling/materials)